forderud/ReversePassword/NoPasswordAuthPkg/README.md

-# Security Support Provider/Authentication Package (SSP/AP) sample
+# Authentication Package (SSP/AP) sample
-Minimal Security Support Provider/Authentication Package (SSP/AP) that does nothing.
+Minimal Security Support Provider/Authentication Package (SSP/AP) sample project that bypasses the need for entering passwords.

+**WARNING**: Do not use as-is in production since it will undermine security!

 ## Prerequisite
 Local Security Authority (LSA) protection needs to be disabled in order for the DLL to load.